oceanprotocol-archive/predict-eth/data-sources.md

 Consider putting these into READMEs of future challenges.
 Currently this is a "dumping ground" to put all ideas, and that's ok!

+- 1000 DeFi-oriented http price feeds.
+Potential sources: ccxt, CovalentHQ, Kaiko data, ..
+- 1000 DeFi-oriented data feeds from TheGraph.
+(Write a script to publish these)
+- 1000 DeFi-oriented data feeds from Chainlink.
+(Write a script to publish these)
 - Messari subgraphs https://github.com/messari/subgraphs